BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 (sec-frequency-response)=
 ## Frequency Response

-The frequency response of a filter tells us how it effects the amplitude and phase of a frequency of the input signal.
+The frequency response of a filter tells us how it affects the amplitude and phase of a frequency of the input signal.
 For LTI filters it is defined as the spectrum of the output signal divided by the spectrum of the input signal, that is,

 $$H(z) = \frac{Y(z)}{X(z)} \Rightarrow Y(z) = H(z)X(z)$$